 Cape Town Free Walking Tour

-Meet us for our two daily free tours at 11 am or at 2 pm or for our Lions Head sunset walk that starts at 4 pm (from 17th of September).
-All tours start on the corner of Wale Street and St Georges Mall (across from St Georges Cathedral).
-Look out for the umbrellas!
+Meet us - for our two daily, Cape Town Walking Tours at 11 am or at 2 pm or for our Lions Head sunset walk that starts at 4 pm .

 Our job is to give you the best, most informative and entertaining tour of Cape Town regardless of your budget.
 The concept is simple: We give you a great tour and at the end you decide how much it was worth to you.
 Our tour guides work on a tips alone basis meaning you can be sure they will deliver an excellent job every single day of the year.
 We will never pressure you to tip since we believe money should only be given if the tour was of high quality and you want to reward that within your budget.
 Our guides are local, certified, and they love Cape Town.

 Come join our tour of Cape Town – a tour of heroes and villains, political violence and peaceful revolutions, drama and harmony and a great deal of personal insight in living and being a real Capetonian .The tour is around one and a half hours long.
 The highlights usually are:

 - St Georges Cathedral – hear about Desmond Tutu

 - The Parliament and Presidents house – the land of many capitals

 - The Old Strand and Old Mutual Building – African style architecture and where the beach used to be

 - City Hall – where Mandela gave his world famous speech